moryakovdv/iwxxmConverter/README.md

  - The IwxxmConverter is distributed under The APACHE 2.0 License
  - CRUX software as dependency is distributed under The CRUX License
  - PH-Schematron as dependency is distributed under The APACHE 2.0 License.

+## Wiki
+Please, have a look to the project wiki page (under development)

 ## Contacts
 Dmitry Moryakov